-This last set of recommendations are specific to restructuring professional development for principals in an effort to become a learning-centered organization.
-These recommendations include increasing opportunities for principal voice, engaging in joint professional development, and moving to a learning-centered organization.
+This last set of recommendations is specific to restructuring professional development for principals in an effort to become a learning-centered organization.
+These recommendations

 Principal voice.
 The research team strongly recommends the inclusion of principal voice in the design of professional development.
 As school leaders and facilitators of adult learning in their buildings, principals have strong opinions and recommendations for systems and structures that will help them build their own practice.
-COAs should harness this expertise and use it to facilitate adult learning at the district level rather than being the sole decision makers of such opportunities.
+COAs should harness this expertise and use it to facilitate adult learning at the district level rather than being the sole decision-makers of such opportunities.

 Principals should see themselves as more than just participants in the learning process.
 Rather, principals should play a central role in deciding upon structures that will help them craft their own professional growth.
-This work includes identifying the professional development opportunities, both facilitating and co-facilitating these sessions, the development of expectations of priority elements and indicators as identified by MMSEE, and the roll out of any related processes, including norms, professional practice goals, and expected outcomes.
+This work includes identifying the professional development opportunities, both facilitating and co-facilitating these sessions, the development of expectations of priority elements and indicators as identified by MMSEE; and the rollout of any related processes, including norms, professional practice goals, and expected outcomes.
 This inclusion of voice will increase trust and buy-in, which emerged as a significant barrier in the district.
 This increased trust will set the stage for more successful program implementation, renew commitments to meeting individual professional goals, and improve student achievement in the months and years to come.

 Joint professional development.
-Principals and COAs should collaboratively engage in all levels of professional development - from design, to implementation, to assessment - so that all can develop a common language and understanding about what constitutes effective instructional practice.
+Principals and COAs should collaboratively engage in all levels of professional development - from design to implementation to assessment - so that all can develop a common language and understanding about what constitutes effective instructional practice.
 By having COAs and principals participate in joint professional development, they will see the work of improving practice as instructional leaders as their shared responsibility.